lvmarlowe/Inkstride/README.md

 ## Story

-**Act 1: The Unmaking** (168 miles) — Something has drained the color from the forest and silenced everything in it.
-You play the Inker, a traveler with a past as mysterious as the world you're walking through.
-Accompanied by the woodland creatures who survived the damage, you set out searching for answers.
+**Act 1: The Unmaking** (168 miles | 13,200+ words) — Something has drained the color from the forest and left the landscape devastated.
+You play the Inker, a traveler whose past is as mysterious as the world you traverse.
+After waking at the edge of the forest with no memory, you start down a path leading deeper into the woods.
+Accompanied by woodland creatures you encounter along the way, you set out in search of answers about the disaster they call the Unmaking.

 **Act 2: The Awakening** (TBD) — Coming soon.